2023 Solar Incentives Guide for Lawrence, KS - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-To better understand exactly how much money the ITC could save you, speak with your local Lawrence solar panel installation expert.
+To better understand how the ITC could apply to you, speak to your local Lawrence solar panel installation expert and ask for more information.

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.

 State & Local Solar Incentives